Conflict as a vaccine - a help for the team working in Scrum

 When studying the Scrum Guide, it’s easy to underestimate the importance of trust, after all, the word appears only once in the text.
 According to Amy Edmondson of Harvard Business School, trust is a kind of psychological security defined as "a shared conviction of team members that it is safe for them to take interpersonal risks" or "a feeling of confidence that the team will not embarrass, reject or punish someone for speaking up”.

 It is difficult to trust someone we do not know and whose motivation is a complete mystery to us.
 But seeing the individualism of each team member is the basis for building a bond that will become the foundation of mutual trust.
-That’s why, in our Scrum teams developing corporate banking system , one of the ways in which we build trust for each other is to learn about our strengths and share them as a team.
+That’s why, in our Scrum teams developing business banking system , one of the ways in which we build trust for each other is to learn about our strengths and share them as a team.

 Clifton test